kazeka/Deep-Metric-Learning-CVPR16/README.md

 ## Our Pre-trained Models
 You can download our pre-trained models on the Cars196 dataset, the CUB200 dataset and the Online Products dataset (265M) from ftp://cs.stanford.edu/cs/cvgl/pretrained_models.zip

+## Octave build instructions
+To be able to use Octave instead of Matlab to do data preparation, Octave needs to be built with 64 bit index support.
+This means that the underlying numerics library (such as OpenBLAS or Atlas) needs to support that as well.
+One combination that works is OpenBLAS + Octave.
+1. Build OpenBLAS with the following options: `BINARY64=1 INTERFACE64=1 make`
+2. Then Octave can be configured as: `./configure --enable-64 --with-blas=<path to libopenblas.a>`

 ## Licence
 MIT Licence